Inviting people onto Mastodon and the Fediverse

 True decentralised networks are where many independent service providers talk to each other in a process known as “federation”, so that even people on totally different providers can still communicate.
 The Fediverse takes its name from this: it’s a Federated Universe of independent social network servers.

 Federated networks have been the default for human communications from the earliest days, since before computers or the internet even existed.
-It’s this sensible, sustainable, common sense tradition that the Fediverse is bringing to the modern social media world.
+It’s this sensible, sustainable, common sense tradition that the Fediverse is trying to bring to the modern social media world.

 ↩ Back to the front page